 The Our Living Waters 2030 Fund provides funding to support collaborative projects that contribute to the achievement of the Our Living Waters ambitious goal: “All waters in Canada in good health by 2030.”
 The allocation of funds is guided by OLW’s shared measurement system and by priorities that are established with input from the OLW Network.
-The Fund is managed by Tides Canada and brings together contributions from funders that are either interested in supporting freshwater protection but lack the capacity to manage a dedicated water program, or that want to be part of a broader strategic initiative at a Canada-wide scale.
+The Fund brings together contributions from funders that are either interested in supporting freshwater protection but lack the capacity to manage a dedicated water program, or that want to be part of a broader strategic initiative at a Canada-wide scale.

 Support for Collaboration

 We know freshwater organizations want to work with each other in a more strategic way, but the time it takes to collaborate is significant and often unfunded.
 As a result, collaboration is often a side-of-the-desk activity that can fall away when funded activities rightfully take precedence.
-The OLW 2030 Fund was developed to support freshwater groups that are actively seeking to coordinate their efforts to achieve the winning conditions under the OLW initiative.
+The OLW 2030 Fund was developed to support freshwater groups that are actively seeking to coordinate their efforts to achieve the winning conditions within the OLW Network.

 The Fund supports efforts at either a Canada-wide or regional scale.
 For regional projects, the key consideration is whether that project can be replicated or scaled up to support the ambitious goal of all waters in Canada in good health by 2030.